 - Development of communication and listening skills

-The team aspect of AFL is also a great way for kids to make friends and become involved in the community.
+The team aspect of AFL is also a great way for kids to make friends.
+As well as involving themselves in the community.

 Netball is another great Australian pastime.
-Over the years’ Australian senior women’s teams have been at the very top of international competition and this has only strengthened local and junior competitions around the country.
+Over the years’ Australian senior women’s teams have been at the very top of international competition.
+As a result, strengthening local and junior competitions around the country.

 Netball is a fast-paced game, that requires short bursts of fast running, quick reflexes and great agility.
-When playing netball most players are restricted to specific parts of the court, meaning you rely heavily on the communication and assistance of teammates to move the ball up the court and score.
-This aspect of the game is one more reason why netball is great for developing a strong team environment where trust, teamwork and camaraderie and key elements to success.
+When playing netball most players are restricted to specific parts of the court.
+Meaning, you rely heavily on the communication and assistance of teammates to move the ball up the court and score.
+This aspect of the game is one more reason why netball is great for developing a strong team environment.
+Where trust, teamwork and camaraderie are key elements to success.

 We can’t have an article about winter sports without mentioning snow sports such as skiing and snowboarding.
-Australia now has many ski resorts where you can go and enjoy a weekend or a week up in the mountains and have fun with the whole family.
+Australia now has many ski resorts where you can go and enjoy a weekend or a week up in the mountains.
+As well as, having fun with the whole family.

 In recent years Australia’s professional snow sports athletes have had a lot of success in both winter Olympics and other international competitions.